 Beyond funding the construction of an artificial pitch privately or through capital expenditure, there are a number of funding options available to football clubs and schools.

-If you’re not eligible for grant funding, or they aren’t suitable for your needs, private funding options are available, such as operating leases.
-You can find out more about operational leases on our funding page, or by checking out our recent work with the John Madejski Academy, who utilised an operating lease to fund their 3G artificial turf pitch, offsetting the cost with pitch hire.
+If you’re not eligible for grant funding, or they aren’t suitable for your needs, finance options are available, such as operating leases, hire purchase agreements and finance leases.
+You can find out more about operational leases on our finance and funding page, or by checking out an example of our work with the John Madejski Academy, who utilised an operating lease to fund their 3G artificial turf pitch, offsetting the cost with pitch hire.

 Though it’s designed to look like top quality natural grass, artificial turf provides greater durability than natural turf.
 This makes artificial turf ideal for use across the sporting, education and leisure sectors, to ensure safe and consistent play – unhampered by weather or limited playing hours.

-The key benefits of artificial turf over natural turf are usability, safety and performance.
+The key benefits of artificial turf over natural turf for a rugby field are usability, safety and performance.

 Natural turf pitches can handle between 2-6 hours of adult use per week, depending on the maintenance, management and drainage of the pitch.